Bambuu/intermediate-react/part3/src/assignments/assignment-2.md

 - the key in state.

 ## EXERCISE B:
 Now, we'll need a HOC.
-You can import one that keeps track of scroll-position from the wonderful "react-fns" library.
+You can import one that keeps track of scroll-position from the "react-fns" library, that we have installed for you.
 Write
 ```js
 import {withScroll} from 'react-fns'